dbgroup-nagoya-u/bw-tree/README.md

     )
     ```

+### Implemented Bw-Tree Variants

+We implement a Bw-tree as the following class:

+- `::dbgroup::index::bw_tree::BwTree`

+Our Bw-tree optimizes its node layout with fixed-length data (i.e., non-string keys).
+If you want to control the node layout, please use the following aliases:

+- `::dbgroup::index::bw_tree::BwTreeVarLen`
+- `::dbgroup::index::bw_tree::BwTreeFixLen`

 ### Read/Write APIs

-We provide the same read/write APIs for the reproduced indexes.
+We provide the same read/write APIs for the implemented indexes.
 See [here](https://github.com/dbgroup-nagoya-u/index-benchmark/wiki/Common-APIs-for-Index-Implementations) for common APIs and usage examples.

+## Acknowledgments

+This work is based on results from project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and it was supported partially by KAKENHI (JP20K19804, JP21H03555, and JP22H03594).

 [^1]: [J. Levandoski, D. Lomet, and S. Sengupta, "The Bw-Tree: A B-tree for New Hardware Platforms,” In Proc.
 ICDE, pp. 302-313, 2013](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bw-tree-icde2013-final.pdf).